UKHO/admiralty-design-system/README.md

 # ADMIRALTY Design System

 This repository contains the source for the **ADMIRALTY Design System**, our library of UI components that is used in our front end designs.
-We make use of Web Component technology to product components that can be used across multiple frameworks, each framework has its own package.
+We make use of Web Component technology to produce components that can be used across multiple frameworks, each framework has its own package.

 | Framework   | Package                                                                                                                                                                                | Notes |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|